³Ô¹ÏÍøÕ¾

 Not all organs are emotionally meaningful.
 I – faces are even more emotionally significant than hearts.
 Faces and hearts communicate feelings: faces convey expression while hearts beat faster when anxious or in love.
 It’s difficult to get sentimental about the spleen, a kidney, or a small bowel.
 So, then, it’s not all organs that carry memories and meanings, but hearts, in particular.

 But what about xenotransplants, when non-human tissues, cells and organs are used to treat humans.
-Will recipients of genetically modified pig hearts remember their time at the trough?
+Will recipients of remember their time at the trough?

-There is growing evidence to suggest cellular memory exists in some form – that is, cells retaining information about past events that are stored outside of the brain.
-And Bessel van der Kolk’s idea that the “body keeps the score” , while not scientifically proven, is familiar in trauma research, including intergenerational studies of slavery and holocaust survivors .
+There is growing evidence to suggest cellular memory – that is, cells retaining information about past events that are stored outside of the brain.
+And Bessel van der Kolk’s idea that the , while not scientifically proven, is familiar in trauma research, including and .

-However, the 2024 study provides only a summary of existing work, some of which involves just ten patients , with unclear findings.
+However, the provides only a summary of existing work, some of which involves just , with unclear findings.
 The study also cites earlier, largely anecdotal accounts that heart transplant recipients might experience a change in food, music or even sexual preferences.

-For example, Claire Sylvia craved chicken nuggets , just like her donor.
+For example, Claire Sylvia , just like her donor.
 But wouldn’t the memory of chicken nuggets be lodged in the gut?
-The gut is ever more important in understandings of emotions and mental illness, including schizophrenia.
+The in understandings of emotions and mental illness, including schizophrenia.

 Given there’s also a well-established gut-brain axis – a two-way communication system between the brain and the gastrointestinal tract – maybe this is a discussion less about the potential for organ transplants to change patients’ personalities and more about the limitations of scientific medicine that divides the mind and body up so neatly and so problematically.